 Sometimes, different sound sources need to be combined with the video source during a session.
 Because more than one audio source is involved in this process, using a mixer is the best way to blend the audio sources seamlessly.

-An amplifier is an electronic device that generates and provides a required electrical current to a speaker.
+An amplifier is an electronic device that generates and provides the required electrical current to a speaker.
 Today, the amplifiers available on the market effectively increase the sound signal supplied to the speaker that can deliver sound to the far corners of a large room.

 A mixer is a device often used to combine audio sources and change the quality or volume levels of audio signals.
 The mixer is often referred to as a mixing console or a soundboard.

 Using a mixer is the most effective way to route or combine various audio signals and even change the audio’s timbre or dynamics.
 High-end mixers available today can effortlessly mix analog and digital signals, which allows for easy video integration.